Krissy Lamoureaux

 What are Healthcare Associated Infections (HAI)?

-This is the first thing that should be done if you observe a patient on the floor.
+These are the first steps that should be taken if you observe a patient on the floor.

-What is assess for injuries and wait for the team to arrive?
+What are assess for injuries, call Rapid Response, and wait for the team to arrive?

 Assault of a patient, fall with major injury, medication error resulting in transfer to higher level of care, and death of a patient within 4 days of discharge against medical advice are all examples of this.